Tendulkar again falls short of 100th century

 The right-hander displayed a wide range of attacking shots in the morning against the second new ball, including an upper cut six off paceman Fidel Edwards over the third man, before he fell in the 90s for the second time since his last ton.

-Tendulkar, who has been rested for the first three matches in the five-match series, is unlikely to bat again in this test after India avoided the follow-on.

-He will either have to wait for the last two ODIs against West Indies, if he opts to play, or the four-test series in Australia starting in Melbourne on Dec.
+Tendulkar is unlikely to bat again in this test after India avoided the follow-on and will either have to wait for the one-day series against West Indies, if he opts to play, or the four-test series in Australia starting in Melbourne on Dec.
 26 for his next opportunity.

 India hold an unassailable 2-0 lead over West Indies in the three-match series.